A Case Study on Energy-Efficient Edge AI Crack Segmentation: Implementation

 \section{Implementation}

-This work investigates the performance of efficient U-Net implementations on a diverse range of embedded computing platforms.
-Besides FPGA, the comparison encompasses conventional CPU, GPU, and a dedicated AI accelerator, allowing for a comprehensive evaluation of deployment strategies under different computational and energy constraints.
+In this paper we investigate the performance of U-Net implementations on four representative edge computing platforms: a conventional CPU, an edge GPU, a dedicated AI accelerator (TPU), and a custom FPGA design.
+The selected platforms cover a wide range of edge hardware under different computational and energy constraints.